ooni/probe-cli/docs/design/dd-003-step-by-step.md

 I tried to adapt how this code would look if we used it now.
-As [dd-002-netx.md](dd-002-netx.md) suggests, here I am trying to separate data collection and interpretation, which looked like a great idea at the time but has now become a bottleneck.
+As [dd-002-netx.md](dd-002-netx.md) suggests, here I am trying to separate data collection and interpretation, which looked like a great idea at the time but has now become a bottleneck when writing experiments, because it needs a lot of extra code:

 ```Go
 // doWhatYouKnowBest uses stdlib-like constructs to collect data.